SaladTechnologies/jupyterlab/README.md

 --env GOOGLE_BUCKET_FOLDER=$GOOGLE_BUCKET_FOLDER --env GOOGLE_PROJECT_ID=$GOOGLE_PROJECT_ID
 YOUR_DOCKERHUB_USERNAME/jupyterlab:1.0.0

-Nneed the double quotation marks here because it contains a complex JSON data structure.
+Need the double quotation marks because $GOOGLE_APPLICATION_CREDENTIALS contains a complex JSON data structure.

 ## Run the JupyterLab images on SaladCloud
 To run a JupyterLab instance on SaladCloud, you can Log in the SaladCloud Console and deploy the JupyterLab instance by selecting 'Deploy a Container Group' with the following parameters: